Toyguna/UniversalEnergyAPI/README.md

 The aim of the API is for users to easily create, work and interact with energy units.
-Since different energy units can be created, energy units can be ported between Fabric and other Modloaders.
+Since different energy units can be created, energy units may be ported between Fabric and other Modloaders.

 The API also provides support for basic